-From Dan on December 29th, 2008 in Air Conditioning & Heating
+From Engineering on December 29, 2008 in Air Conditioning & Heating

 At the turn of the century, roughly 90 percent of American families used wood to heat their homes.
 By 1970 the total was down to one percent.
 The energy crisis of that decade, however, revived wood heating in the American conscious.
 Here in the new millennium history is repeating itself as, in the face of record energy prices (despite the recent decline), homeowners once again turn to wood and other renewable fuel sources for warmth.

 Still there is much debate about how beneficial for the environment wood heat actually is.
 Many municipalities feel it is detrimental to local air quality and have passed measures limiting the use of fireplaces, wood stoves, and other wood burning appliances.
 Just last month, The Bay Area Air Quality Management District initiated a ban on wood burning on certain winter days in the nine counties surrounding San Francisco.
 This came with a healthy measure of resentment from many area homeowners and members of the local wood heat industry.

 So is wood heat the cheap, renewable, efficient heat source that proponents claim?
 Or is it a real danger to local air quality and public health?
 What are the pros and cons?

 - Cheap.
 Wood heat is inexpensive.
 According to this calculator (at default settings energy costs and savings will vary by location), wood heat’s annual costs are roughly one-third the amount of oil and electric heat, one-fourth that of propane, half the cost of natural gas, and about $150 cheaper than coal.